Naveen359-G/smart-Nav-Mitra/README.md

 ## 🗺️ Navigating the Web Interface

 -   **Dashboard (Home Page):** This is the main view where you can see all live data, system status, and the historical data chart.
+It features a dynamic greeting and a live clock.
 -   **Settings Page (`/settings`):** Click the "Settings" button on the dashboard to access the configuration page.
 Here you can change:
     -   Temperature alert thresholds.
     -   Your local time zone.